webdevops/go-replace/README.md

 be overwritten.
 If `daemon.conf.tmpl` should be written as `daemon.conf` the option `--output-strip-ext=.tmpl` will do this based on the source file name.

+Regular expression's back references can be activated with `--regex-backrefs` and must be specified as `$1, $2 ... $9`.

 | Mode       | Description                                                                                                                                                    |
 |:-----------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------|